dextar1/clock/README.md

 # clock
-This is basic JS Clock
+This is basic JS Clock.